MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel-8dotx-to-9dotx-saphana-sapapps.md

    All other settings for SAP, configured in the file */etc/sysctl.conf*, are the same for both RHEL 8 and RHEL 9 and should remain unchanged.
 For more information, see the [SAP Notes 2382421](https://launchpad.support.sap.com/#/notes/2382421).

-5. Upgrade your RHEL 8.8 system to make sure the version of all packages is 8.8:
+5. To make sure your RHEL 8.10 system is up-to-date, update all packages:

     ```bash
     sudo dnf update